Yellowjackets (TV series): Premise

-In 1996, a team of New Jersey high school girls’ soccer players travel to Seattle for a national tournament.
-While flying over Canada, their plane crashes deep in the wilderness and the surviving team members are left stranded for nineteen months.
-The series chronicles their attempts to stay alive while also dealing with their current lives in 2021.
+In 1996, a high school girls' soccer team from fictional Wiskayok, New Jersey, travels to Seattle for a national championship tournament.
+While flying over Canada, their plane crashes deep in the wilderness, and the surviving team members are left stranded for nineteen months.
+The series chronicles their attempts to stay alive as some of the team members are driven to cannibalism.
+It also focuses on the lives of the survivors 25 years later in 2021, as the events of their ordeal continue to affect them many years after their rescue.